adelenelai/myblog/_posts/2022-02-11-cheminfCL.md

 However I started executing my scripts in the command line using Python's `argparse` module, and I wanted to specify SMARTS strings as inputs.

 These SMARTS contain ampersands.
-In my haste, I started running it in the CL like this:
+In my haste, I ran in the CL like this:

 ```
 $ python myscript.py -smarts [#6&H2]